1: Release / Status

 Rodina is in Ongoing Development.
 This means that new features will be added to Rodina over time and it will continue to grow.

 This is semantics, but I don’t prefer the terms “Alpha” or “Early Access” because they imply that Rodina will eventually have some kind of final release date when it will be finished.
-I even heard a friend of Elliptic mention, after playing the game, that he “wasn’t sure when Rodina will be out”.
+I even heard a friend of Elliptic, after playing the game, mention in a video that he “wasn’t sure when Rodina will be out”.
 Well- it’s out now!
 You can play it!
 If I can swing it, my goal is to just kind of keep working on it as long as I can.
 I’m not sure it will ever be complete.

 With that said, Rodina is still early in it’s life-cycle.
 There are crashes, bad performance for some people, etc. Please try the demo before buying!